GNOME! The default on Ubuntu!

 .

-Are you used to Unity (i.e. Ubuntu before 2018) and the Cinnamon desktop it came with?
-You might want to make GNOME look like Unity.
+Those used to Unity (i.e. Ubuntu before 2018) and the Cinnamon desktop it came with might want to make GNOME look like Unity.

 Or!
 Install a not-very-custom pre-built theme.
 The only one I have witnessed having adherents is Canta.
 There are others.

 Is something weird?
 Does it take 2 seconds to switch apps instead of no-perceptible-time-at-all?
 This happens to me once a week or so.
-I find restarting GNOME helps, and the great virtue of this is that it takes only a few seconds and no other apps are disturbed.
+I find restarting GNOME helps. restarting just the desktop (?) is not as bad as restarting the machine: it takes only a few seconds and no other apps are disturbed.
 Everything keeps ticking over just fine.

 command from the Alt-F2

-Unity Applets, which were to old way to get status indicators, do not work in modern GNOME.
-Indicators e.g. for power are the done thing.
+Occasionally one sees Unity Applets on the web; which were too old to get status indicators anddo not work in modern GNOME.

-Real executable code extensions are installed on your computer via a… web browser app?
+Real executable code extensions are installed on my computer via a… web browser app?
+What is going on?
 The entire system looks dangerously undermaintained for a distribution hub for privileged code.
+I am not touching that.
+Look for packages in your local distribution of choice.

 Too many docks too many many docks.

 I use the Ubuntu dock, because it is default on Ubuntu.
-But if you search for GNOME Dock Extension there are many variants which briefly seemed to me to be desirable.
+But if I search for GNOME Dock Extension there are many variants which briefly seemed to me to be desirable.
 Cairo-dock? dashtodock?
 Many more even less reputable looking ones?
 Bikeshed dock?
 Committee dock?
 OCDock?
+Help!
+These days, rather than face the problem of choice, I have no dock at all and use a tiling window manager thanks to Pop!_os.

 This was a common problem.
 If I understand it right, at least for Ubuntu, it’s do with the demarcation lines after Ubuntu Unity was replaced by Gnome-with-extensions-to-make-it-look-like-unity.
 If you want everything to work out like you expect, you either do